eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 In their 1978 paper, Brams and Fishburn showed that

 1. In plurality voting, the only strategy that is never optimal is to vote for a voter's least preferred candidate.
 Any other strategy can be optimal in some scenario.
-This can include the optimal strategy being to vote for the voter's second least preferred candidate.
+This can potentially include the optimal strategy being to vote for the voter's second least preferred candidate.
 2. In approval voting, every optimal strategy includes voting for all candidates in the voter's top tier of preferences and no candidates in the voter's bottom tier of preferences.
 All strategy is always exclusively about how to handle candidates in the middle tiers.
 3. Therefore, if there are only two tiers of preferences (dichotomous), then there is one and only one optimal strategy under approval voting: vote for all candidates in the top tier, and no candidates in the other tier.
 That is, approval voting is strategyproof under dichotomous preferences.